 4. City Bikes

-The frame is usually made from aluminum or steel.
-The handlebar is often curved and positioned higher than the saddle, which is typically soft and cushiony.
+Those bikes are focused on comfort and practicality, so they provide an upright riding position and lots of comforts.
+The frame is usually made from aluminum or steel, and the handlebar is often curved and positioned higher than the saddle, which is typically soft and cushiony.

 5. Electric Bike

 Electric bicycles (e-bikes) have recently exploded in popularity, but that doesn’t mean they’re a new invention.
 In fact, the very first electric bicycle patent was put forward by Ogden Bolton Jr as far back as 1895.
 It described a standard road bike with a motor in the rear hub and a battery in the central triangle.